|

 In those bygone days curling and golf where old allies and the Muirfield Links was also the site of the Dirleton curling pond used

 by the neighbouring villagers.
-The outline of the banks and bed of the pond can still be seen between the fourth green and the
+The outline of the banks and bed of the pond can still be seen north-west of the seventh fairway

 district and the members of the Honourable Company held their curling tournaments.

-Henry Buchan was appointed golf club-maker to the Honourable Company at Musselburgh.
-In 1892, James H. Hutchison was golf club maker
+Henry Buchan was appointed clubmaker to the Honourable Company at Musselburgh.
+In 1892, James H. Hutchison was appointed club and

-and ball maker to the Honourable Company at Muirfield with his workshop on the West Links at North Berwick.
-That year Muirfield
+ballmaker to the Honourable Company at Muirfield with his timber workshop adjacent to the clubhouse.
+That year Muirfield hosted the

-Muirfield was Bobby Brown and he later moved to Troon.
+Brown was also a green keeper before moving to Troon.
 In 1901 the second hole was lengthened to avoid the danger of driving into

 players on the putting green.
 The seventeenth, originally a blind hole was particularly dangerous as the putting green was on a